-Here’s a look at recent developments as the company struggles to regain market share lost to Apple’s iPhone and devices running Google’s Android operating software:
+Here’s a look at recent developments as the company struggles to regain market share lost to the iPhone and Android devices:

 Sept.
 15, 2011: RIM reports a sharp drop in net income and revenue in the fiscal second quarter and says it has sold far fewer PlayBook tablet computers than it expected.